 15 April 2017

 The fiasco over Julia Samoylova’s and Russia’s appearance at Eurovision Song Contest of 2017 in Kyiv reached its predictable conclusion when the European Broadcasting Union announced Russia will not be participating.
-With the Ukrainian government refusing to permit Samoylova to enter the country and Channel One, Russia’s Eurovision broadcaster, refusing to make any compromises and then deciding not to broadcast ESC at all, the EBU was left with no choice.
+With the Ukrainian government refusing to permit Samoylova to enter the country and Channel One, Russia’s Eurovision broadcaster, refusing to make any compromises, the EBU was left with no choice.

 * 1944 was a controversial song.
 While it explicitly was about events in 1944, there’s no doubt its purpose was to spotlight events of 2014.
 It could easily have been called 2014 and been just as relevant.
 Based on that, it should have been banned.

 * A few months after Ukraine won in May of 2016, the government produced a blacklist of Russian artists banned for entry into Ukraine, with the explicit message to Russia not to pick anyone from the list.
 Julia Samoylova was NOT on this list despite performing in Crimea in 2015.